Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation: Mean-field model

 A linear combination of the degenerate states (\ref{eq1}) and (\ref{eq2}), e.g.

 is also a valid eigenfunction and represents a square-lattice pattern in density of the components as well as in the total density.
-In this case $|\psi_1|^2+|\psi_2|^2 \ne n.$ The spatial modulation in density is produced by the $\sin$ and $\cos$ terms in Eqs. (\ref{eq1}), (\ref{eq2}) and (\ref{eq3}).
+The spatial modulation in density is produced by the $\sin$ and $\cos$ terms in (\ref{eq3}).

-It is tempting to replace the uniform density $\sqrt n$ in Eqs. (\ref{eq1}), (\ref{eq2}), and (\ref{eq3}) by a localized Gaussian distribution and see if such a state can simulate the density of a localized stripe or superlattice state.
+It is tempting to multiply the functions (\ref{eq1}), (\ref{eq2}), and (\ref{eq3}) by a localized Gaussian distribution and see if such a state can simulate the density of a localized stripe or superlattice state.
 The answer is affirmative.
-The density pattern of the state (\ref{eq1}) or (\ref{eq2}) after this replacement is quite similar to the density of a localized stripe state (result not shown here) obtained by a numerical solution of the GP equation.
+The density pattern of the state (\ref{eq1}) or (\ref{eq2}) after this multiplication is quite similar to the density of a localized stripe state (result not shown here) obtained by a numerical solution of the GP equation.
 The total density of the stripe state does not have any spatially-periodic modulation.
-In Fig. \ref{fig1}, we display a contour plot of the density of components (a) $j=1$, (b) $j=2$, and (c) total density of the state (\ref{eq3}) for $\gamma =8, \eta =+1$ after replacing the uniform density $\sqrt n$ by an appropriate Gaussian.
-The density of this state is quite similar to a superlattice soliton with square-lattice pattern in density for $\gamma =8, c_0=c_2=-0.5$, viz.
-Fig. \ref{fig6}(d)-(f).
-Even the total density in Fig. \ref{fig1}(c) has a square-lattice pattern in density as in a superlattice BEC.
+In figure \ref{fig1}, we display a contour plot of the density of components (a) $j=1$, (b) $j=2$, and (c) total density of the state (\ref{eq3}) for $\gamma =8, \eta =+1$ after multiplying by an appropriate Gaussian.
+The density of this state is quite similar to a superlattice soliton with square-lattice pattern in density for $\gamma =8, c_0=c_2=-0.5$, viz. figures \ref{fig6}(d)-(f).
+Even the total density in figure \ref{fig1}(c) has a square-lattice pattern as in a superlattice BEC.
 Hence an analytic consideration of the single-particle Hamiltonian (\ref{abc}) reveals that it can naturally lead to eigenstates with densities in agreement with those in an actual physical $(0,\pm 1)$-type state, stripe state and superlattice state in a SO-coupled spin-1/2 BEC.
-In a weakly-attractive uniform system, that we consider in this paper, the energies of these states are very close to the analytic energy $e=-\gamma^2/2$ in most cases, indicating a negligible contribution from the nonlinear terms $c_0$ and $c_2$.
+In a weakly-attractive uniform system, that we consider in this paper, the energies of these states are very close to the analytic energy ${\cal E} =-\gamma^2/2$ in most cases, indicating a negligible contribution from the nonlinear terms $c_0$ and $c_2$.